naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/6.Automation-and-Programmability/Automation-and-Programmability.md

 - D. Simple Network Management Protocol (SNMP)

 A. C. The NBI is responsible for allowing communication between applications and the core of the controller.

+41. Which networking plane is responsible for routing of packets to specific destinations?
+- A. Control plane
+- B. Data plane
+- C. Management plane
+- D. Routing plane

+A. B. The data plane is responsible for the routing of packets to specific destinations.

+42. What is the maximum hop count of fabric switching?
+- A. 1 hop
+- B. 3 hops
+- C. 4 hops
+- D. 5 hops

+A. B. When a host transmits it will enter a Leaf switch, the Leaf swtich will then forward traffic to the spine switch.
+The spine switch will in turn forward traffic to the corresponding Leaf switch and to the destination.

+43. Which component of an SDN is where the MTU is set?
+- A. Overlay
+- B. Tunnel
+- C. Leaf
+- D. Underlay

+A. D. The underlay is where the MTU is set.

+44. You are connecting to a router and configuring ACLs through the web interface.
+Which plane are you affecting?
+- A. Management plane
+- B. Configuration plane
+- C. Data plane
+- D. Control plane

+A. D. ACLS affect the control plane.
+This is because you are controlling the flow of data with an ACL.
+You are accessing the router through the management plane and are controlling the data plane with the control plane.

+45. Which WAN technology uses the overlay to connect remote offices?
+- A. DMVPN
+- B. VXLAN
+- C. VLAN
+- D. ECMP

+A. A.